 - Boosting the immune system's ability to get rid of cancer cells

 These drugs are designed to seek and attack certain parts of a cancer cell.
 Some have toxins or radioactive substances attached to them.
-Immunotherapy is given by a shot or IV.
+Immunotherapy is given by IV.

 Hyperthermia uses heat to damage and kill cancer cells without harming normal cells.